RFID-Based Access Control System

 }

-The only functions that are global from this file are PN532_Init, which just initializes the GPIO pins, PN532_WriteCommand, and PN532_ReadResponse.
+The only functions that are global from this file are PN532_Init, which just initializes the SPI bus and device, PN532_WriteCommand, PN532_ReadResponse, and PN532_WriteNACK.
 These functions will be used by the high-level functions in ReaderApi.

 That wraps up this file.
 Let’s look at ReaderApi next.